chrishayesmu/PlugBotBase/README.md

 * To encourage good architecture in client applications, especially via loose coupling
 * To provide enough configuration to be useful, but not so much to be overwhelming

 This project was created after I wrote my own plug.dj bot, which had to be modified on a regular basis due to changes in the underlying API.
 Eventually I ended up retiring the bot as I didn't have enough time to keep up with the changes I was seeing.
 After learning from my mistakes there, I decided it would be best to create a separate NPM module which could be utilized to provide the basic bot framework.
-Then, I could create my bot by focusing just on the behaviors I wanted to achieve, and not worrying too much about how to interface with plug.dj itself.
+Then, I could create my bot by focusing just on the behaviors I wanted to achieve, and not worry too much about how to interface with plug.dj itself.

 # What PlugBotBase is not

 PlugBotBase is *not* a fully-functional bot in any sense of the term.
 If you download and run the project, it will do just two things:

 1. Log into a plug.dj room using configuration-provided values, and
 2. Perform some application logging of the things it sees while there.

-PlugBotBase is intended as a starting point for building functional bots.
+PlugBotBase is intended only as a starting point for building functional bots.

 # Who's using PlugBotBase

 This section TBD.

+# What configuration do I need?

+There are only three required pieces of configuration, and one optional.
+The optional configuration is the only one which is intended to be stored in NPM's config; everything else is stored in a JSON file.
+The configuration keys are:

+* `config_file`: This is the optional, NPM-only key.
+You can define this key in your package.json under config, or by using `npm config set ...`.
+This key tells PlugBotBase where to find your main JSON configuration file.
+You can supply an absolute or a relative path; if relative, it will be treated as being relative to the directory which contains your package.json file.
+If not set, the default is "config.json".
+* `bot_email`: This is the email address your bot uses to log in to plug.dj.
+Facebook logins are not supported.
+* `bot_password`: This is the password your bot uses to log in to plug.dj.
+* `room_name`: This is the name of the room you want your bot to connect to, though "room" is not entirely accurate.
+When you join a plug.dj room, the URL looks like `https://plug.dj/someroomname`.
+It is the `someroomname` which you should supply here.
+Room names can change, but this part of the URL never will.

+# FAQ

+## My bot claims to connect to the room, but I'm seeing the error `[plugAPI]  Error while joining: notFound` and the bot never appears in the room

+This seems to be an issue with the underlying [PlugAPI](https://github.com/plugCubed/plugAPI) we are using; it reports successful connection to the room when this is not the case.
+This occurs if the room name you specified in your config is not valid.
+Keep in mind that if the room you're trying to join is private, you do not specify the room name directly.
+Instead, you should use the number which appears in the URL as the room name.